eoindn/data-shrimp/day1.md

 - Stores data
 For this project this is where wed block tracking requests before they reach the trackers server

+**Background Script Context:**
+- Runs in isolation, doesn't have access to web pages
+- CAN see all network requests across all tabs
+- CAN'T see or modify page content directly
+- Lives in its own little bubble

 ## Content Script(content.js) - The page inspector
 This is going to get injected into the web pages the user visits it can read and modify the pages DOM
 - Reads everything on the page